 About CSBOC

-The certification program is a combination of live webinars, online courses, live training days, and documentation workshop days.
-Documentation workshops are full day workshops that will provide assistance in implementing the necessary policy, procedures, plans and manuals of a charter school business office.
-The workshops follow the trainings on the same subject and take the training pieces into implementation.
-To be certified, the candidate must complete 80 training courses (7200 minutes) as well as 16 documentation workshops (4320 minutes).
+The certification program is a combination of trainings and bootcamps.
+Trainings include live webinars, online courses and live training days.
+Boot camps are offered twice a year and are case studies and review of policies and procedures in the main subject areas of charter schools.
+CSBOC will also be offering Business Week once a year.
+This is a review of all of the new and changing requirements that business officers face every year.
+To be certified, the candidate must complete 120 hours of CSBOC course work as well as attending all 4 boot camps.
+Of the 120 hours for certification, 80 are required and 40 elective.
+Each of the seven areas of business officer focus has required hours in their topic and the 40 elective hours can be in whatever topic the participant chooses.
 There are many offerings to match the needs of every business office.
-However, as a CSBOC, the participant will be required to take certain sessions to ensure a well-rounded business officer.
 Once certification is obtained, continuing education of 1800 training course minutes and 810 minutes of documentation workshops are required annually.

 Participants and registered users will also receive communication from CSBOC with reminders of compliance deadlines, tips and tricks of the trade in the form of a weekly newsletter "Tuesday Tips" along with access to a Resource Center with different information and documents pertinent to Charter Schools.